General info:

 During this period, Gayle Surrette was operating her own workshop for writers of children's literature: YAWrite.
 Recognizing the redundancy in efforts, she brought her workshop into the Internet Writing Workshop, making YAWrite the fourth IWW list.

 At about this time, the workshop ran into a problem of "noise-to-signal ratio" on the Writing List.
 More and more messages were personal in nature rather than writing-related.
 Granted, the friendships developed changed this from a mailing list to a true community of writers.
 Such a dilemma!
 Deb Shinder, a dynamic list member, solved the problem by creating WritingChat, a separate list for personal chit-chat and friendships.
-The Writing list became a more focused group without sacrificing the friendships.
+Now called the Writing list, it became a more focused group without sacrificing friendships.

 The Workshop continued to grow.
 Script-W was added in 1995.
 In 1995, Rhéal decided to "retire" as the administrator.
 Lani took over the job for the next 2-1/2 years.